-Being able to quickly detect an oncoming fever was important during Blitzen’s illness, and those skills have served me well this month with Ty’s illnesses.
-This is what I’ve learned over the years:
+Being able to quickly detect an oncoming fever was important during Blitzen’s illness.
+And those skills have served me well when Ty’s been sick.
+Below is what I’ve learned about fevers in dogs from taking care my pets over the years.

-Know What’s Normal – The most important step in figuring out whether your dog has a fever is knowing his normal temperature.
-Just like people, with healthy body temperatures ranging from 97.6 to 99.6, dogs’ normal body temperatures vary.
-Ty’s is right around 100.8, and Buster’s is about 100.5 – but dogs can range anywhere from 100.4 to 102.5.
+The most important step in figuring out whether your dog has a fever is knowing his normal temperature.
+Just like people, dogs’ normal body temperatures vary a bit.
+Ty’s normally at 100.8, and Buster’s is about 100.5.
+But a dog’s normal temperature can range anywhere between 100.4 and 102.5.

-Glassy-looking eyes and feeling warm to the touch are my next hints, and you can also watch for shivering, panting, runny nose, loss of appetite, decreased energy, and depression.
-When any combination of these symptoms appear, I know that it’s time to get out the thermometer.
+Glassy-looking eyes and feeling warm to the touch are the next hints.
+You can also watch for shivering, panting, runny nose, loss of appetite, decreased energy, and depression.
+Any combination of these symptoms means it’s time to get out the thermometer.

-Get a digital thermometer meant for rectal use, and mark it “Dog Thermometer” or keep it somewhere away from your human medicine cabinet.
+Get a digital thermometer meant for rectal use, and mark it “Dog Thermometer.”
+Keep it anywhere but in your human medicine cabinet.
 You don’t want a sick family member to accidentally use it in a feverish haze!

 Denise Fleck, pet safety guru, provides the following advice on taking your dog’s temperature: